d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 A minimal excitation field is written on the effective geometry, its eikonal limit yields a Hamilton--Jacobi relation with a distinct closure scale, and a slow-envelope limit separates displacement, closure, and material contributions in the effective excitation energy.
 A native closure/support functional is then introduced, with transport-side and storage-side costs treated separately.
 The storage-side term is refined into a continuous internal occupancy factor, and the overlap/composition problem is recast as a single geometric law for merging internal bubbles rather than as two separately postulated mechanisms.
 This gives a first explicit support law and a corresponding closure-scale shift that remain surface-led at weak overlap while transitioning smoothly toward the corrected strong-merger endpoint.

 The result is not yet a final substrate derivation of matter.
-Its purpose is narrower and more immediate: to sharpen the excitation problem into a tractable three-branch structure consisting of displacement geometry, excitation closure, and material constitutive response, and to show that those branches can already be written in one coherent paper-level formalism.
+Its purpose is narrower and more immediate: to establish the excitation branch in tractable three-branch form—displacement geometry, excitation closure, and material constitutive response—and to show that those branches can already be written in one coherent paper-level formalism.

 ## 1. Introduction

 The displacement-side branch of the framework addresses how mass-energy deforms the transport-supporting vacuum structure and how that deformation propagates causally.
-What remains open is the excitation-side problem: if matter is a sustained localized excitation of the same medium, what fixes its closure, its support scale, and its response to displaced or materially loaded backgrounds?
+The present paper takes up the companion excitation-side branch: if matter is a sustained localized excitation of the same medium, what formal structure fixes its closure, its support scale, and its response to displaced or materially loaded backgrounds?

 The current working picture is that a localized mass is a sustained LC-like excitation that persistently occupies vacuum storage.
-The open problem is therefore not only how displacement propagates, but how a localized excitation closes on itself, maintains support, shifts its realized cycling on a displaced background, and acquires both particle-like and wave-like behavior.
+The task here is therefore to state that branch in formal terms: how a localized excitation closes on itself, maintains support, shifts its realized cycling on a displaced background, and acquires both particle-like and wave-like behavior.

 Earlier historically oriented reconsiderations of electrical engineering, especially Eric Dollard's treatment of dielectric and magnetic induction as more primitive than the usual packaged circuit quantities, helped shape the storage-first vocabulary used here.
 In particular, terms such as *reactance* and *susceptance* provide concise names for the magnetic-side and dielectric-side rate channels of exchange.